mplewis/freevite/NOTES.md

 - [ ] Use background functions for saving event preview image
 - [ ] Upgrade to Bulma 1.0 (or away)
 - [ ] Fix hamburger menu not working on mobile
+	- [ ] Why are hamburger items missing on Confirm RSVP page?
 - [ ] URL builder helpers
 - [ ] Write README
 - [ ] Unify `typ` styles for `pageTitle` and `head`